Non-Smooth Integrability Theory: Discussion

 Let us explain the logic that allowed us to eliminate the strong income-Lipschitzian requirement.
-In the proof of Hurwicz-Uzawa's Theorem 2, this condition is only used for deriving the existence of the solution to the partial differential equation (\ref{eq3.2}).
-In fact, it is well known that the necessary and sufficient condition for the existence of local solutions to (\ref{eq3.2}) is (S), which was proved in Theorem 10.9.4 of Dieudonne (1969).
-Hurwicz-Uzawa constructed a similar proof as theorem of Nikliborc (1929) to verify the existence of a global solution to (\ref{eq3.2}), in which the strong income-Lipschitzian condition and (S) were used.
-Then, from it and (NSD), they proved the claim that is the same as Step 4 in the proof of our Theorem 1.
-Once the existence of global solutions to (\ref{eq3.2}) and the statement in Step 4 have been shown, we do not need to use any differentiability of $f$ from that point onwards for proving this theorem.
-In contrast, Hosoya (2017) brought (NSD) into the proof of the existence of the global solution to (\ref{eq3.2}) and verified that the existence of global solutions can be shown without the strong income-Lipschitzian condition.
+In the proof of Hurwicz--Uzawa's Theorem 2, this condition is only used to derive the existence of the solution to the partial differential equation (\ref{eq3.2}).
+In fact, the necessary and sufficient condition for the existence of local solutions to (\ref{eq3.2}) is (S), which was proved in Theorem 10.9.4 of Dieudonne (1969).
+Hurwicz--Uzawa constructed a similar proof to that of Nikliborc (1929) to show the existence of a global solution to (\ref{eq3.2}), in which the strong income-Lipschitzian condition and (S) were used.
+From this and (NSD), they then proved the claim considered in Step 4 of the proof of our Proposition 1.
+Once the existence of global solutions to (\ref{eq3.2}) and the statement in Step 4 have been shown, we no longer require the differentiability of $f$ to prove this theorem.
+In contrast, Hosoya (2017) brought (NSD) to the proof of the existence of the global solution to (\ref{eq3.2}) and showed the existence of global solutions without the strong income-Lipschitzian condition.
 This is why we can eliminate the strong income-Lipschitzian condition from this theorem.
-Hosoya (2017) treated continuously differentiable CoDs, and Hosoya (2018) extended this result to differentiable and locally Lipschitz CoDs.
+Hosoya (2017) treated continuously differentiable CoDs, and later this result was extended to differentiable and locally Lipschitz CoDs (Hosoya, 2018).